DAF Software in Canada: What Are Your Options?

 This is the category WellFunded sits in, and it's worth being direct about what that means and what it doesn't.

 WellFunded is not a fund accounting system.
-We're not trying to replace Foundant or Blackbaud's back-office.
-Banks, foundations, and wealth institutions already have their own complex accounting systems — and they should.
+We're not trying to replace Foundant's back-office.
+Banks, foundations, and wealth institutions already have their own complex accounting systems -- and they should.
 What WellFunded provides is the intelligence layer that sits on top of that data: the discovery, due diligence, and disbursement infrastructure that turns a balance sheet into an active giving experience.
-Our platform is built for integration — API connections allow us to focus on what we do best (the fund holder experience) while enabling your existing systems to do what they do best (accounting, compliance, custody).
+Our platform is built for integration -- API connections allow us to focus on what we do best (the fund holder experience) while enabling your existing systems to do what they do best (accounting, compliance, custody).

 DAF providers managing over $2.3 billion in charitable assets use WellFunded today, with 100% client retention since launch.

 For DAF programs already running an enterprise back-office, WellFunded can sit alongside it as the fund holder experience layer.
-For programs still running on DIY infrastructure, it can replace the whole stack.
+For programs still running on internal infrastructure, it can replace the whole stack.

 What's Next

 In Part 3: Five Questions Worth Asking Before You Choose DAF Software, we offer a diagnostic framework that will tell you more about your technology readiness than any product comparison.
-Whether you're evaluating WellFunded, an enterprise platform, or deciding whether your current DIY approach still holds up — start there.
+Whether you're evaluating WellFunded, an enterprise platform, or deciding whether your current approach still holds up -- start there.

 This is Part 2 of a three-part series on DAF software.
 Part 1: What the US Market Looks Like maps the enterprise platforms, fintech players, and national sponsors shaping the US landscape.
 Part 3: Five Questions Worth Asking provides a diagnostic framework for evaluating your own infrastructure.